gbraad-unitedstack/open-source-culture/md/02-cultural-aspects.md

 ## Use email to your benefit

-the slow(er) nature of using email allows you to understand/think.
+The slow(er) nature of using email allows you to understand/think.

 English can prove a problem during IRC and face-to-face situations.